Catalytic channels are the only noise-robust catalytic processes

-\emph{Robust catalysis and resource broadcasting}---To focus on more interesting advantages that robust catalysis can offer, we consider free operations that are already convex and do not get enhanced trivially by catalysts.
-Henceforth, we make several basic assumptions of the set of free states and free operations: \begin{enumerate}[topsep=3pt,itemsep=0ex,leftmargin=*,label=(A\arabic*)] \item $\rho_{A}\otimes\rho_{B}\in\FSSp{AB}$ whenever $\rho_{A}\in\FSSp{A}$ and $\rho_{B}\in\FSSp{B}$, \item if $\rho_{AB}\in\FSSp{AB}$, then $\Tr_{B}[\rho_{AB}]\in\FSSp{A}$ and $\Tr_{A}[\rho_{AB}]\in\FSSp{B}$, \item $\FSSp{X}$ is a convex set for any system $X$, and \item there always exists a full-rank state $\gamma\in\FSSp{}$. \end{enumerate} These axioms do not uniquely characterize the composite free states $\FSSp{AB}$ given individual $\FSSp{A},\FSSp{B}$.
-Nevertheless, these criteria cover a wide range of quantum resource theories including those of entanglement, athermality, coherence, asymmetry, and magic.
-The first three are often used as basic assumptions, while Assumption (A4) is justified in \suppl~Sec.~\ref{subsection:non-fullrank}.
+\emph{Technical tools: resource theories, compositions, and resource broadcasting}--- For the systematic study of robust catalytic advantages, we work in the framework of resource theories.
+A resource theory is characterized by two elements: a set of free states $\mS$ and free operations $\mO$.
+System subscripts specify the system, e.g. $\FSSp{X}$ for free states on $X$ and $\FCSp{X}{Y}$ for free operations.
+We assume free states are a fixed property of each system; for instance, in the athermality theory, qubits with different Hamiltonians are in distinct systems.
+To focus on advantages beyond those already studied, we consider free operations that are already convex and thus not trivially enhanced by catalysts.
+Hence, we make the following basic assumptions about the set of free states and operations: \begin{enumerate}[topsep=3pt,itemsep=0ex,leftmargin=*,label=(A\arabic*)] \item $\rho_{A}\otimes\rho_{B}\in\FSSp{AB}$ whenever $\rho_{A}\in\FSSp{A}$ and $\rho_{B}\in\FSSp{B}$, \item if $\rho_{AB}\in\FSSp{AB}$, then $\Tr_{B}[\rho_{AB}]\in\FSSp{A}$ and $\Tr_{A}[\rho_{AB}]\in\FSSp{B}$, \item $\FSSp{X}$ is a convex set for any system $X$, and \item there always exists a full-rank state $\gamma\in\FSSp{}$. \end{enumerate} The first three are often used as basic assumptions, while (A4) is justified in \suppl~Sec.~\ref{subsection:non-fullrank}.
+Nevertheless, they cover a wide range of quantum resource theories, including those of entanglement, athermality, coherence, asymmetry, and magic.
 Unless otherwise specified, we consider \emph{completely resource non-generating (CRNG) theories}, where the free operations include all channels $\Lambda\in\CSp{A}{B}$, such that

-for an arbitrary system $A'$ and all $\gamma_{A'A}\in\FSSp{A'A}$.
+for any system $A'$ and all $\gamma_{A'A}\in\FSSp{A'A}$.
 Here, $\id_{A'}\in\CSp{A'}{A'}$ denotes the identity channel.
 CRNG operations are the full set of channels that cannot generate any resource from free states, even when acting on subsystems.
 Allowing free operations beyond CRNG often trivializes the theory by enabling arbitrary state transformations.
-Well-known examples of CRNG operations include separable operations for entanglement~\cite{arxiv_Zanoni_2024}, Gibbs-preserving operations for athermality~\cite{Faist2015GP}, and covariant operations for asymmetry~\cite{Keyl1999Cov, Gour2008Cov}.
+Well-known examples of CRNG operations include separable operations for entanglement~\cite{Vedral1997SEP, Rains1998SEP}, Gibbs-preserving operations for athermality~\cite{Faist2015GP}, and covariant operations for asymmetry~\cite{Keyl1999Cov, Gour2008Cov}.